-- Unlike all other information in Configure Inputs and Configure Outputs, diagnostic selections are not included in the program setup (.psa) file.
-Seasave.ini (in Windows directory) contains information on whether diagnostics are enabled (log=0 if not enabled, log=1 if enabled) and the path for the diagnostics file(s). - Changes made on the Diagnostics tab take effect immediately; if you make a change and then click Cancel at the bottom of the dialog box, you have not cancelled the change.
+- Unlike all other information in Configure Inputs and Outputs, diagnostic selections are not included in the program setup (.psa) file.
+Seasave.ini indicates whether diagnostics are enabled (log=0 if not enabled, log=1 if enabled) and the path for the diagnostics file(s).
+See File Formats in Section 2: Installation and Use for Seasave.ini location. - For default location of the .txt diagnostics files, see File Formats in Section 2: Installation and Use.
+You can also view the .txt files from Seasave's Tools menu. - Changes made on the Diagnostics tab take effect immediately; if you make a change and then click Cancel at the bottom of the dialog, you have not cancelled the change.

-SEASAVE can output diagnostics, to assist in troubleshooting if you encounter difficulty running the program.
+Seasave can output diagnostics, to assist in troubleshooting if you encounter difficulty running the program.